Elekester/Starlit-Village/Guides/Catching Up.md

 |Alts Secreta IV*|Alts Secreta IV*|Alts Secreta IV*|Alts Secreta IV*|

 \* If the decreased damage resistance from Stira Domina and Alts Secreta IV is too big a downside for your playstyle, use Melra/Meltech/Ratech Dualble IV, Mastery III or Dread Keeper IV instead.
+† Special thanks to Fumiya and Pruna for their insight on budget augments.

 #### Best in Slot Augments